 0630 – 1830

-It was relatively warm at our spot overnight…maybe only into the 40’s.
-I was even sweating.
-We walked about 100 meters down the trail and the temperature dropped 10 or 20 degrees in the meadow and near the river.
+It was relatively warm at my spot overnight…maybe only in the 40’s.
+I was even sweating in my quilt.
+I walked about 100 meters down the trail and the temperature dropped 10 or 20 degrees in the meadow and near the river.
 It just goes to show how important site selection is.

 It was a short 6 mile hike to a tourist feature called the Devil’s Postpile.
-It is an exposed cliff of columnar basalt.
+It’ss an exposed cliff of columnar basalt.
 The columns were formed when a lava lake cooled.
-I had thought I was leaving the volcanic features behind at Lassen, but these mountains still have tons of evidence of volcanic history…just not recent activity.
+I thought I was leaving the volcanic features behind at Lassen, but these mountains still have tons of evidence of volcanic history…just not recent activity.

-More JMT hikers dumped extra stuff on us and we were having a field day.
-The best was when a lady brought over a platter of subway sandwiches…I have no idea how she got them there but I took 2.
-This saved us from buying another expensive and disappointing lunch at the cafe.
+I didn’t feel very satisfied afterward but reaped the bounties of all the JMT hikers stopping by.
+First, 2 ladies in the cafe overheard us lamenting the lack of food and offered to give us their extras.
+They brought over a box full of stuff.
+I scored some olives, sundried tomatoes, and dried shiitake mushrooms to spruce up my meals.
+Later, more JMT hikers dumped extra stuff on us.
+The best was was a platter of subway sandwiches…I have no idea how they got there but I took 2.
+This saved me from buying another expensive and disappointing lunch at the cafe.
 Some of the best trail angels are other hikers.
 Thanks to all!

-As we climbed, we noticed a couple of fires burning to the west.
-I felt relieved that they were still far away and mostly behind us, but who knows if they could affect the trail in days to come.
-I am so happy for my trail schedule so far, as I have just managed to thread the needle between all the fire closures.
+As I climbed, I noticed a couple of fires burning to the west.
+I felt relieved that they were still far away and mostly behind me, but who knows if they could affect the trail in days to come.
+I was so happy for my trail schedule thus far, as I had just managed to thread the needle between all the fire closures.
 I couldn’t have timed things more perfectly.